rohansharma06/rohansharma06/README.md

 ### Hi there 👋

 I am [Rohan](https://rohansharma06.github.io/rohanportfolio/), a passionate and creative developer from [🇮🇳 ](https://en.wikipedia.org/wiki/India)&nbsp;.
-I ❤️ programing 👨‍💻 and createing awesome Web Application.
+I ❤️ programing 👨‍💻 and creating awesome Web Application.

 I have good understanding of: 🎯